akhandait/GSoC-2018/README.md

 During the proposal period, I had planned to implement an independent class for VAEs.
 However, Sumedh suggested that to make it truly generic and to allow all sorts of hierarchical models, it will be better if we implemented the extra components needed and allow them to integrate seamlessly with the rest of the codebase.
 We went ahead with that plan and now **mlpack** can be used to implement almost all VAE architectures.

-Support for **conditional VAEs** needs a new layer which I will add after the GSoC period gets over.
+Support for **conditional VAEs** needs a new layer for which I have opened a PR.
 I had also planned to test some **recurrent** VAE models which I will continue to do after GSoC.

 ### Overview: